tox-dev/pyproject-fmt/docs/index.rst

 This tool will automatically generate the ``Programming Language :: Python :: 3.X`` classifiers for you.
 To do so it needs to know what is the range of Python interpreter versions you support.
 The lower bound can be deduced by looking at the ``requires-python`` key in the ``pyproject.toml`` configuration file.
-For the upper bound by default will assume the latest stable release when the library is released; however, if you're adding support for a not yet final Python version the tool offers a functionality that it will invoke ``tox`` for you and inspect the test environments and use the latest python version tested against.
-For this to work ``tox`` needs to be on ``PATH``, an easy way to ensure this is to set ``tox`` as additional dependency via:
+For the upper bound by default will assume the latest stable release but can be changed via CLI flag or config:

 .. code-block:: yaml

     - repo: https://github.com/tox-dev/pyproject-fmt
-      rev: "1.0.0"
+      rev: "2.0.0"
       hooks:
         - id: pyproject-fmt
-          additional_dependencies: ["tox>=4.9"]

 Command line interface